Jeomhps/datify/docs/README.md

 | zh             | ❌           |
 | zu             | ❌           |

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue if you encounter any problems.

+## License

+This project is licensed under the MIT License.

-# Planned
+## Planned
 - Adding support for more language
+- Adding set and get method to set default language for a whole document
 - Adding new methods